hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/01-introduction.md

 ## Overview of CNOE

-CNOE, short for Cloud-Native Orchestration Engine, is a platform designed to simplify and automate the management of cloud-native applications and infrastructure.
+CNOE, short for Cloud Native Operational Excellence, is a platform designed to simplify and automate the management of cloud-native applications and infrastructure.
 It provides developers and DevOps teams with a consistent interface to deploy, monitor, and manage applications in Kubernetes clusters, as well as provision and orchestrate cloud resources.

 ### Key Features:
 - **Unified Developer Portal**: CNOE integrates tools like CI/CD, infrastructure provisioning, and application monitoring in a single interface.